FaustineLi/Visualization-Exercise/README.md

 **Problems not resolved with the new plot**

 * Numerical axis still does not start at zero.
 A tradeoff between aestetics and accuracy.

+Theme inspired by 538.
+Colors based on MATLAB default colors.